seanryankeegan/post-call-intelligence/README.md

 AZURE_OPENAI_DEPLOYMENT="your_deployment_name"
 ```

+## Model Compatibility

+This demo automatically detects and works with both GPT-4 and GPT-5 models:
+- **GPT-4**: Fully supported with optimized parameters
+- **GPT-5**: Supported with automatic parameter adjustment

+No configuration needed - the demo detects your model type and uses appropriate API parameters.

 ## Usage Costs

 This demo uses Azure OpenAI services with usage-based pricing.
 Costs depend on the model used (e.g., GPT-4) and token volume.
 See the [Azure OpenAI Pricing page](https://azure.microsoft.com/en-us/pricing/details/cognitive-services/openai-service/) for details.